federicomariamassari/udacity-sfend/projects/p5/p5-unscented-kalman-filter-highway-project.md

 ### Predict-Update Cycle

-Once initialisation is complete, the algorithm enters a state prediction and measurement update cycle. __State prediction__ infers the current state of the objects on the road by incorporating the time elapsed since last measurement (by default, [1/3 of a second](https://github.com/federicomariamassari/udacity-sfend/blob/main/projects/p5/src/main.cpp#L40-L47)) into a Constant Turn Rate and Velocity Magnitude (CTRV) model. __Measurement update__, instead, combines
+Post initialisation, the algorithm enters a state prediction and measurement update cycle. __State prediction__ infers the current state of the objects on the road by incorporating the time elapsed since the last measurement (by default, [1/3 of a second](https://github.com/federicomariamassari/udacity-sfend/blob/main/projects/p5/src/main.cpp#L40-L47)) into a Constant Turn Rate and Velocity Magnitude (CTRV) model. __Measurement update__ then combines the above prediction with a new measurement (initially from radar) to provide an updated, more accurate representation of the objects' location.
+Greater weight is assigned to the component with the lower uncertainty.

 __Figure 2: RMSE LiDAR Measurement X-Threshold Breach__
 ![RMSE X-dimension breach](./img/mov4.gif)